Overview

 Key Project: The White Lion

 Funding for an appraisal for viable uses of the White Lion has been allocated.
 Lisa is in touch with the owners.
 A £200k grant has been secured for urgent structural works – it is Grade-II listed and on the at-risk register.
-Work will be carried out from February 2022.
+Work was carried out from February 2022.

 Key Project: Slopes Missing Urn

 Alongside additional HPBC funding, funding is being used to reinstate one of the twelve missing urns on the Slopes which were removed several years ago due to safety concerns.
-A new urn is being carved by a specialist contractor to match the existing urns.
-Once complete, it will be stored for a year to harden before being reinstated on the Slopes.
+A new urn was carved by a specialist contractor to match the existing urns.
+Once completed, it was stored for a year to harden before being reinstated on the Slopes in November 2023.

 Cultural Programme

-The HAZ cultural programme is being managed by the ‘Cultural Consortium’ steering group which consists of 12 organisations and is being led by Joanne Williams, Director of Buxton International Festival (and previously Louise Cross, Director of Buxton Crescent Heritage Trust).
-Vision Buxton’s Vice-Chair, Adrian Brown, represented our members in this group.
+The HAZ cultural programme was managed by the ‘Cultural Consortium’ steering group which consisted of 12 organisations and was led by Joanne Williams, Director of Buxton International Festival (and previously Louise Cross, Director of Buxton Crescent Heritage Trust).
+Vision Buxton’s then Vice-Chair, Adrian Brown, represented our members in this group.

-The Consortium will deliver a programme of vibrant events and activities to celebrate the cultural heritage of our high street.
-The programme will draw our community together in and around Spring Gardens to connect, enjoy, learn, participate, meet up with friends and family and have fun on our high street.
-It will become a stage, a gallery space and host free, accessible events with participatory arts and heritage activities.
+The Consortium delivered a programme of vibrant events and activities to celebrate the cultural heritage of our high street.
+The programme aimed to draw our community together in and around Spring Gardens to connect, enjoy, learn, participate, meet up with friends and family and have fun on our high street.
+It was to become a stage, a gallery space and host free, accessible events with participatory arts and heritage activities.

-Events are being delivered under the banner of ‘Our Street’.
+Events were delivered under the banner of ‘Our Street’.
 Visit the website here.

 Pilot Project – Capturing a Moment